sehab1611251/Distance-Based-3D-Group-Detection./README.md

   <img src="Images/Visualization_Pipeline.png" width="700"/>
 </div>

-<sub><b>Figure:</b> End-to-end visualization of the 3D group detection pipeline using the DCCLA detector and DBSCAN-based clustering on the L-CAS dataset.
-The pipeline processes raw point cloud data (.pcd), detects pedestrians, and assigns group labels, ending in fully labeled social groups.</sub>
+<sub><b>Figure:</b> End-to-end Visualization of the 3D group detection pipeline for the [DCCLA](https://github.com/jinzhengguang/DCCLA/tree/main) detector on the [L-CAS](https://lcas.lincoln.ac.uk/wp/research/data-sets-software/l-cas-3d-point-cloud-people-dataset/#:~:text=A%20lot%20of%20challenges%20have,people%2C%20and%20crowds%20of%20people) dataset.
+Ground truth images are aligned vertically on the left.
+The inference path starts from the point cloud data box (.pcd) at the bottom and flows rightward, ending with final group assignments above the detector output.</sub>